Sunday November 19, 2017

 MARCH OF THE LIVING SCHOLARSHIPS

 Totsy Foundation March of the Living Scholarship Fund.
 Established in 1996 by the Trustees of the Totsy Foundation, this fund provides scholarships to March of the Living participants who display leadership, commitment to Jewish values, and financial need.
 All youth living in the greater Springfield Massachusetts region are eligible.
-The application deadline has passed.
-Applications will be available for spring 2018 in November 2017.
+The deadline for applications is December 30.
+To apply, click here.
 If you have any questions, please contact Michelle Lancto.